Cohen Plan: The Jewish-Communist conspiracy

 As part of a set of conspiracy theories based on a Manichean view of reality – including the belief in "diabolical forces bent on doing evil" – and possibly as a reaction to modernity and the anxieties and fears it unleashed, since at least the 19th century, conservative currents began to accuse the Jews of being "instigators of social disturbances and revolutions".
-Historically, anti-Semitism had focused primarily on religious and economic issues, and Jews had generally been tolerated for their role as "money agents in a traditional economy".
+Historically, antisemitism had focused primarily on religious and economic issues, and Jews had generally been tolerated for their role as "money agents in a traditional economy".
 However, the profound transformations brought about by modernity (especially the "urbanization, industrialization, emergence and strengthening of new social groups, liberal and democratizing reforms, changes in behavior, etc.") gave rise to very accentuated tensions, leading conservative segments to face them as negative changes.
 The Jews, being associated with the main characteristics of modernity, became one of the main targets of the hatred of these reactionary groups.

 However, initially the association of Jews with communism was not clearly stated nor was it constant.
 Documents from the turn of the 20th century, such as the Protocols of the Elders of Zion, blame Jews for fomenting class hatred and for advocating forms of collectivism, but do not clearly associate them with communism.
 It was in the wake of the traumatic events of the early 20th century, including the Russian revolution of 1917 and the chaos that followed the First World War, that conservative discourse came to emphatically associate communism with the Jews.
-In parallel with the rise of Nazism and Fascism, and largely because of the action of these groups, these events were followed by an immense anti-Semitic and anti-Communist wave and the emergence of a myth of the "Jewish-Communist conspiracy" that quickly spread.
+In parallel with the rise of Nazism and Fascism, and largely because of the action of these groups, these events were followed by an immense antisemitic and anti-Communist wave and the emergence of a myth of the "Jewish-Communist conspiracy" that quickly spread.

 United around this conspiracy, and using a process of demonizing the left, Germany, Italy and Japan established the Anti-Comintern Pact in opposition to "democratic and Marxist international ideas [which gave] demonstrations of hatred and discord".
 Meanwhile, in Brazil, the Brazilian Integralist Action began to imagine that it would finally come to power; Francisco Campos was rapidly drafting a new constitution inspired by the Polish fascist model, and Getúlio Vargas surrounded himself with integralists and admirers of fascism and Nazism.

-In response to an alleged threat to "Brazilianness", a strong anti-Semitic current was strengthened, led by the Brazilian Integralist Action, which, through its multiple books, magazines, newspapers and press pronouncements, spread throughout the country the existence of a "international-Jewish capitalist" plot or a "Jewish-communist alliance of domination" in operation in Brazil.
+In response to an alleged threat to "Brazilianness", a strong antisemitic current was strengthened, led by the Brazilian Integralist Action, which, through its multiple books, magazines, newspapers and press pronouncements, spread throughout the country the existence of an "international-Jewish capitalist" plot or a "Jewish-communist alliance of domination" in operation in Brazil.